gold star for USAHOF

 5. Billy Knight

-The Los Angeles Lakers drafted Billy Knight, but he was also chosen by the Indiana Pacers of the ABA.
+The Los Angeles Lakers drafted Billy Knight, but the Indiana Pacers of the ABA also chose him.
 It was the latter where he elected to sign.
 He would immediately become the starting Small Forward, where he would make All-Rookie honors with a Points per Game Average of 17.1.
 He followed that up with the best season of his life, increasing his Points per Game Average by double digits (28.1) and averaging a double-double with 10.1 boards.
 This was the last season of the American Basketball Association, and he exited with a bang with an All-Star Game and First Team All-ABA nod.

 4. Roger Brown

-Roger Brown has one of the unique stories to the Basketball Hall of Fame, especially considering at one time, he was banned from both the NCAA and NBA.
+Roger Brown has one of the unique stories in the Basketball Hall of Fame, especially considering that at one time, he was banned from both the NCAA and NBA.

 After playing one year at the University of Indiana, George McGinnis would sign with the ABA's Indiana Pacers, who would sign underclassmen, whereas the NBA did not at the time.
 The "Baby Bull" had a good rookie season where the Power Forward was a starter on the Pacers' 1972 Championship Team, but it was, but in 1972-73 he would go to his first of three straight ABA All-Star Games while averaging 27.6 Points per Game and was the Playoff MVP on Indiana’s 1973 repeat win.